hyena-network/akkoma-docker/README.md

 To reach HTTP you will have to configure a "reverse-proxy".<br/>
 Older versions of this project contained a huge amount of scripting to support all kinds of reverse-proxy setups.<br/>
-This newer version tries to focus only on providing good pleroma tooling.<br/>
+This newer version tries to focus only on providing good akkoma tooling.<br/>
 That makes the whole process a bit more manual, but also more flexible.

 You can use Caddy, Traefik, Apache, nginx, or whatever else you come up with.<br/>